snowfrs/snowfrs.github.io/_posts/2020-10-24-slurm-install.md

 -> sshare
 -> sacctmgr show user user_name WIthAssoc

+-> scontrol reconfigure
+Reconfiguration of slurm.conf and distribute to all compute and login nodes.
+**make the daemons reread on master node**

 ```
 # Slurm Commands
 - **`sacct`**: display accounting data for all jobs and job steps in the Slurm database